vajraBodhi/Bodhi/src/appConfig_README.txt

     "style": ,

     //This property set the name of layout which registed in manifest of theme.
+    //If developers configured the layout property, the  map, bodhisOnTouch, bodhisInCollection will be override by configuration of specified layout.
     "layout": "layout1"

     //Optional.
 It is the theme version.